 (D) Other steps appropriate to correct control performance;

-(E) More frequent or improved monitoring (only in conjunction with one or more steps under paragraphs (A) through (D) above).
+(E) More frequent or improved monitoring, only in conjunction with one or more steps under paragraphs (A) through (D) above.

-(3) If a QIP is required, the owner or operator must develop and implement a QIP as expeditiously as practicable and notify the Department if the period for completing the improvements contained in the QIP exceeds 180 days from the date on which the need to implement the QIP was determined.
+(3) If a QIP is required, the owner or operator must develop and implement a QIP as expeditiously as practicable and notify DEQ if the period for completing the improvements contained in the QIP exceeds 180 days from the date on which the need to implement the QIP was determined.

-(4) Following implementation of a QIP, upon any subsequent determination pursuant to OAR 340-212-0250(4)(b) the Administrator or the Department may require that an owner or operator make reasonable changes to the QIP if the QIP is found to have:
+(4) Following implementation of a QIP, upon any subsequent determination pursuant to OAR 340-212-0250(4)(b) the Administrator or DEQ may require that an owner or operator make reasonable changes to the QIP if the QIP is found to have:

 (a) Failed to address the cause of the control device performance problems; or